YunoHost-Apps/domoticz_ynh/doc/DESCRIPTION.md

 * And more...

 The MQTT broker Mosquitto is integrated into the package and requires its own domain or subdomain.
-It's an optional setting: during install if you set the same domain as your main app domain, it won't be installed.
+It's an optional setting.
 You may also install the [Mosquitto package](https://github.com/YunoHost-Apps/mosquitto_ynh) without using the one provided by domoticz_ynh.